S54 Vanos Procedure

 Repair time: 5 hours mechanic, 7+ hours DIY.

 Valve adjustment repair can be combined with this repair.
-But only perform valve adjustment repair while Vanos is fully mounted on engine head.
+However, only perform the valve adjustment repair after the Vanos system is fully mounted on the engine head.

 Thus perform valve adjustment repair just before removing Vanos or just after installing Vanos.
 This is referenced in the procedure.